A duplex ultrasound is a test to see how blood moves through your arteries and veins.

 Usually, there is no preparation for a duplex ultrasound.

 If you are having an ultrasound of your stomach area, you may be asked not to eat or drink after midnight.
-Tell the person doing the ultrasound exam if you are taking any medicines, such as blood thinners, that might affect the results of the test.
+Tell the person doing the ultrasound exam if you are taking any medicines, such as blood thinners.
+These might affect the results of the test.

-You may feel some pressure as the wand is moved over the body, but there is usually no discomfort.
+You may feel some pressure as the wand is moved over the body, but there is no discomfort most of the time.

-Duplex ultrasound is a less invasive option to arteriography and venography.
 A duplex ultrasound can show how blood flows to many parts of the body.
 It can also tell the width of a blood vessel and reveal any blockages.
+Duplex ultrasound is a less invasive option than arteriography and venography.

 A duplex ultrasound can help diagnose the following conditions: